-Troy School District’s Early Childhood Education Center serves hundreds of students, who now benefit from the same world-class education the district offers in the K12 system.
+Troy School District’s innovative Early Childhood Education Center serves hundreds of students, who now benefit from the same world-class education the district offers in the K12 system.

 The facility was designed through the lens of a 3-5 year old child.
 Instead of trying to retrofit classrooms meant for older students, the entire facility was built around the needs and curriculum of preschool students.
 The building includes large classrooms with natural light and common spaces that promote collaboration and teaming.
 The goal is to provide young learners with invigorating environments, spaces that foster developmentally appropriate learning, and allow plenty of room to explore.